Anthea Bell Prize for Young Translators, 2020-21

 We are delighted that as of March 2021, over 450 schools from across the UK have registered for the Prize.

 All interested teachers receive teaching packs for the prize, with ready-made resources designed to be used in class, for home learning or for extra-curricular activities.

 You will receive all three resource packs, on translating poetry, fiction and non-fiction, as soon as you register.
 The competition tasks will take place in the second half of the summer term (June).
 Entrants will translate a passage from one of the 4 languages into English, and will also have the opportunity to submit more 'imaginative' translations – a passage from a novel might be reimagined as a short film or comic strip, for example.
 The teaching resources are available and free to all, but places in the competition are limited.

 Bringing more international culture into the classroom is a central aim of the prize, and so all passages – fiction and non-fiction – will be rich in cultural content, and creativity in the translation will be rewarded.

 Information for Teachers

-We are now inviting expressions of interest in the competition via this form.
-All those who complete the form will receive the first set of teaching packs on translating poetry.
-Following the first lesson teachers will be asked to confirm interest in the competition and further teaching resources.
-Please note that places in the competition are limited.
+We are now inviting registration for the competition via this form.
+All those who complete the form will receive the first sets of teaching packs on translating poetry, fiction and non-fiction.
+Please note that places in the final phase - the competition tasks - are limited.
 Entry is free for all.